MicrosoftDocs/learn/learn-pr/iot/explore-azure-digital-twins-api-for-creating-graph/includes/3-upload-models-twins-graph-bulk.md

 In this unit, you'll use the Jobs API to import a sample scenario graph complete with models, twins, and relationships.
 The Import Jobs API uses a file placed in Azure Blob Storage to import all of these entities into your Azure Digital Twins instance at once.
+You'll then use Models and Digitaltwins APIs to verify the graph that was imported.

 Follow the steps in this unit to explore and import the sample scenario graph in to your Azure Digital Twins instance.